 - Tools: The site has a lot of tools that you can play around with to help you see where you will be in the future and what you can do to help make your goal more of a reality.
 This includes playing with the amount you save each month, adding a one time deposit like a tax refund, changing your time horizon or your investment allocation.

 - Investment Options: There are only a few ETFs upon which your portfolio is built upon.
 For many, this lack of investment options is a turn-off, which is why I list it as a con.
 But in reality, this is secretly a pro of the service.
 See, you don’t need 20,000 investments to build a diversified portfolio.
 In fact, I would bet that if you looked at all of the holdings in your portfolio right now, you would see a lot of overlap.
 What I mean by this is that if you own 2 large cap mutual funds or ETFs, chances are, you are holding virtually the same companies, just a different percentage of them in each investment.
 You don’t need 20,000 investments to be diversified.
 As I have shown in my model portfolio post, you can get by on just 3 holdings.
 Don’t fall for the “more is better” trick with investing.

 - Cost of Service: Betterment costs money to use.
 You can easily learn the basics of investing (I preach them throughout my blog) and do it all yourself.
 But the fee they charge is small in comparison to what most advisors charge.

 Why I Recommend Betterment

 Full Disclosure: I am not getting paid for this review.
-If you do click on the ad below and open an account, I will get a commission.
-(Thank you in advance for anyone that does go this route.)
-I personally have a Betterment account and think it is a great thing.
+I have had a Betterment account for over a year and absolutely love it.
+If you do click on the link or the picture below and open an account, I will get a commission.
+(Thank you in advance to those that go this route.)
+This post was originally published in 2013 but was updated to reflect updated features of Betterment.